ZerBea/hcxdumptool/README.md

 ==============

 Small tool to capture packets from wlan devices.
-After capturing, upload the "uncleaned" pcapng here (https://wpa-sec.stanev.org/?submit) to see if your ACCESS POINT or the CLIENT is vulnerable by using common wordlists.
+After capturing, upload the "uncleaned" pcapng file here https://wpa-sec.stanev.org/?submit to see if your ACCESS POINT or the CLIENT is vulnerable by using common wordlists.
+To reduce dump file size, gzip (.gz) compression is supported.
 Convert the pcapng file to WPA-PBKDF2-PMKID+EAPOL hashline (22000) with hcxpcapngtool (hcxtools) and check if PreSharedKey or PlainMasterKey was transmitted unencrypted.